ADVANCED SCREENWRITING - 2023/4

 Module code: ELIM037

-The module offers students the opportunity to learn the processes for writing a compelling script for film, television and the web.
-Through analysing film clips, reading extracts from screenplays, engaging with theoretical concepts, and participating in class discussions and workshops students will be offered a comprehensive overview of the screenwriting process.
+The module offers students the opportunity to learn the processes for writing a compelling script for film and television.
+Through analysing film, reading extracts from screenplays, engaging with theoretical concepts, and participating in class discussions and workshops students will be offered a comprehensive overview of the screenwriting process.

-At the end of the semester students will produce a professionally formatted script for short film or a pilot episode from either a television or a webseries, alongside a commentary reflecting upon their creative work OR a critical essay that focusses on three films/ TV/ Web series of their own choice using theories, concepts and practices studied on the module.
+At the end of the semester students will produce a professionally formatted script for short film or a pilot episode, alongside a commentary reflecting upon their creative work OR a critical essay that focusses films/ TV series of their own choice using theories, concepts and practices studied on the module.

 School of Literature and Languages

 ECTS Credits: 7.5

 Module cap (Maximum number of students): 15

 Captured Content: 11